List of boardwalks in the United States: Ocean City

 This three-mile (5 km) long Ocean City Boardwalk is in downtown Ocean City, Maryland.
-Located at the eastern end of U.S. Route 50, it contains a Ripley's Believe it or Not!, as well as arcades, shops, restaurants, hotels, time-shares, and condominiums.
-The end of the boardwalk hosts Trimper's Rides, an amusement park with roller coasters and a Herschell-Spillman carousel built in 1902, one of the oldest still-operating carousels in the United States.
+Located at the eastern end of US 50, it contains a Ripley's Believe it or Not!, as well as arcades, shops, restaurants, hotels, time-shares, and condominiums.
+The end of the boardwalk hosts Trimper's Rides, an amusement park with roller coasters and a Herschell-Spillman carousel built in 1912, one of the oldest still-operating carousels in the United States.
 This boardwalk has been rated a top boardwalk in the United States by National Geographic and CNN.

 Massachusetts

 Sandwich

 The Sandwich, Massachusetts boardwalk does not, strictly speaking, lead along the beach.
 Instead, it begins in a parking lot and leads through the salt marshes and out to the beach.
 It was destroyed in 1991 by Hurricane Bob and was then rebuilt through donations made by the townspeople.
 In turn, family names were carved into the planks of the boardwalk, and it is still used to this day.
 The boardwalk crosses a creek, where at high tide, visitors can jump off the bridge into the water.